Revxrsal/asm-invoke-util/README.md

 <details>
   <summary>Click to expand</summary>
-This utility's implementation is simple: It constructs bytecode using [ASM](https://asm.ow2.io) to generate a class that directly invokes the method
+This utility's implementation is simple: It constructs bytecode using <a href="https://asm.ow2.io">ASM</a> to generate a class that directly invokes the method

 ```java